-The phone will operate in 3G CDMA 1x EV-DO Rev. A mode in Leap's Advanced Wireless Services (AWS) 1.7/2.1GHz bands as well as in 3G mode in the 800/1900MHz bands.
-Kyocera previously said the phone operated in 3G mode only in the 800/1900MHz bands.
+The Zio will be among the first smartphones offered by Leap.
+The phone will operate in 3G CDMA 1x EV-DO Rev. A mode in Leap’s Advanced Wireless Services (AWS) 1.7/2.1GHz bands as well as in 3G mode in the 800/1,900MHz bands.
+Kyocera previously said the phone operated in 3G mode only in the 800/1,900MHz bands.

 Leap Wireless currently offers no smartphones but will offer the Kyocera smartphone and a BlackBerry smartphone sometime this year, a Leap spokesperson told TWICE.
 The Zio could become the first Android smartphone offered in the U.S. with a prepaid plan, Leap noted.

-In another Leap development, the carrier said it has added roaming agreements to enable its subscribers to use its service in all 50 states, up from the current 35.
+The carrier also has added roaming agreements to enable its subscribers to use its service in all 50 states, up from the current 35.
 The company also announced new service and rate plans to go with the footprint expansion.

 The Zio marks Kyocera’s return to the smartphone market after an absence of about five years, having previously marketed Palm-OS smartphones.